Blade-OS/website/content/_index.md

 # Welcome to **Blade OS**!

-A distro based on **Debian** that has everything pre-configured & ready to go.
+A distro based on **Debian** for all you need to do.

 ---
 ### Features
-* A pre-configured desktop for ease of use
+* A pre-configured desktop
-* A bunch of useful utilities & apps pre-installed
+* Useful apps pre-installed
-* Based on the rock-solid stability of Debian
-* Software allows you to discover, install, & update your apps with ease
-* Supports Debian packages & Flatpaks
+* Supports Flatpaks out of the box

 {{< /column >}}